KoyalkarAditya/fullstack-signup-with-posts-endpoint/README.md

 - Rate limiting for sign-up
 - Password visibility toggle and confirm password functionality
 - Change password feature
+- Used Middleware for authentication and authorization
+- Used bcrypt hashing algorithm for secure password storage
+- Handled Token Management and expiration effectively
+- Paginated implementation of fetching posts data from database.
+- Framer Motion for animations in the frontend -Displayed clear error messages and success messages on Sign up
+- Input Validation Using Zod in Backend
+- React Router DOM for routing
 - Tailwind CSS for styling
-- Get posts endpoint with backend integration
-- Framer Motion for animations in the frontend
-- React Router DOM for routing

 ## Requirements